 Here are some of our top recommendations when measuring your body for shapewear:

-- Do measurements first thing in the morning; your body tends to swell throughout the day and you want the truest numbers to guarantee a proper fit.
+- Do measurements first thing in the morning; your body tends to swell throughout the day, and you want the most accurate numbers to guarantee a proper fit.

-- Breathe normally and measure when you are at rest, not flexing or sucking in.
+- Breathe normally and measure when at rest, not flexing or sucking in.

-- Use a mirror to ensure you are measuring in the right place and that the measuring tape is straight all the way around.
-Especially when measuring the hips and bust area.
+- Use a mirror to ensure you measure in the right place and that the measuring tape is straight around—mainly when calculating the hips and bust area.

-- Write down your measurements each time to insure accuracy.
+- Write down your measurements each time to ensure accuracy.

 What to measure

 It’s important to note that you may need to revisit some of these areas for specific types of shapewear.
-For example, you may need to measure your calves and thighs for your leg measurements in addition to your inseam for your custom compression garment.
-The same goes for sleeves, you will need to know the circumference of your arms to ensure a proper fit and the right amount of support.
+For example, you may need to measure your calves and thighs for your leg measurements and your inseam for your custom compression garment.
+The same goes for sleeves; you will need to know the circumference of your arms to ensure a proper fit and the right amount of support.

-Keep in mind, your weight may shift throughout the year so it’s always best to check your measurements and your shapewear before making your next order.
-If you’re stuck between sizes or need help in any way, our expert staff is only a phone call away to help you with any questions you may have.
+Keep in mind that your weight may shift throughout the year, so it’s always best to check your measurements and shapewear before making your next order.
+Our expert staff is only a phone call away if you have any questions about sizing or how to find your measurements.

 ContourMD has been helping people recover in comfort since 1982.
-A family owned brand based in Lenexa, KS, we’re dedicated to helping you look and feel fantastic.
-We’ve built our brand on compassionate recovery and today we are proud to continue that dedication to both our clients and our team with new product additions and our Mask Matching Initiative.
+A family-owned brand based in Lenexa, KS, we’re dedicated to helping you look and feel fantastic.
+We’ve built our brand on compassionate recovery.
+Today, we are proud to continue that dedication to our clients and our team with new product additions and our Mask Matching Initiative.
 As always, our helpful team is always just a phone call away.
 Feel free to reach out with any questions you may have along the way!